 - Income in simple terms is the actual amount of money earned by a company.

-Even if both income vs profit deal with the positive flow of cash, income vs profit are two concepts which differ in few scenarios.
+Even if both income vs profit deal with the positive flow of cash, income vs profit are two concepts that differ in a few scenarios.

 In general, profit is the reward for the risk taken in the business by the company.
 Profit is the net amount of money left after deducting all costs, expenses, and taxes from the revenue.
 Profit works as a tool in the calculation of tax of the enterprise.
 We can describe profit as the difference between the selling price and the cost price of a product/service.